ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 ```
 {: codeblock}

 Switching directly from public to private endpoints or from private to public endpoints is **not supported**.
-The switch will disable all public endpoints and your applications will lose access to the cluster.
+The switch disables all public endpoints and your applications loses access to the cluster.
 To avoid this, first enable both public and private endpoints, then reconfigure applications to use private endpoints, and finally switch to private only endpoints.
 {: important}

 For example, to migrate directly from public to public-and-private endpoints:

-Firstly, enable both public and private endpoints:
+First, enable both public and private endpoints:

 ```bash
 ibmcloud resource service-instance-update <instance-name> --service-endpoints public-and-private
 ```
 {: codeblock}

-Next, create a new credential containing private endpoints and a new API key, as follows:
+Next, create a new credential that contains private endpoints and a new API key, as follows:

 ```bash
 ibmcloud resource service-key-create <private-key-name> <role> --instance-name <instance-name> --service-endpoint private